Build a Practical Roadmap to Inform and Lead Your AI Journey

-Carton & Co helps UK law firms move from AI experimentation to confident, firm-wide adoption.
-Most UK law firms are testing AI tools, but LexisNexis research shows only 17% have embedded AI into their strategy - despite 61% of UK legal professionals already using generative AI.
+Carton & Co helps law firms move from AI experimentation to confident, firm-wide adoption.
+Most are testing AI tools, but LexisNexis research shows only 17% have embedded AI into their strategy - despite 61% of UK legal professionals already using generative AI.
 The problem isn't the technology - it's the absence of structured frameworks that define how lawyers and AI work together effectively.

-With deep expertise in law firm operations, technology adoption, and change management, we work with managing partners to build co-intelligence frameworks that enable systematic AI deployment while maintaining professional standards and managing risk.
+With deep expertise in law firm operations, technology adoption and change management, we work with managing partners to build structured AI adoption roadmaps that enable confident, firm-wide adoption while maintaining professional standards and managing risk.

 Why Do Law Firm AI Initiatives Stall?